nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 ### Getting data from Firebase
 Let's imagine that we were building a digital bookshelf that kept track of all of our favourite books.
 To start, let's add some data to our Firebase database.

 1. In your Firebase console, click the 'Database' tab.
 We're going to create a **realtime database** in.
-Firebase REALLY wants you to make a Cloudstore one right now.
+Firebase REALLY wants you to make a Cloud Firestore one right now.
 Do not do that.
 Scroll past it until you see something like this:
 ![Firebase database tab](https://hychalknotes.s3.amazonaws.com/07-firebase-database-screenshot.png)

 1. Hit 'Create database'.